JCBLandry/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive has breakpoints in the sizes, the website will style based on those points.
+Response will adjust based on the size at any given moment.

 2. Describe what it means to be mobile first vs desktop first.

+It just means which that you start coding for first.
+Which is used for your website more often and therefor which gets design priority.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sizes the rems in a way similar to if we were using px.

 4. How would you describe preprocessing to someone new to CSS?

+It allows a convenit way to code things and then once you code it in this way, the preprocessor will translate it it into the normal css code.
+This is done automatically as you go.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Importing, it seems like a good way to keep things organized when I think that things can look soupy after a while as you add concepts.
+The most trouble would be nesting in a meaningful way.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.